furstenheim/tuenti_challenge_10/README.md

 Since they are completely ordered, and we want to find the maximum, we can just discard everybody that lost at least one match.
 At the end, we pick up the one that hasn't lose any.
-It could potentially mean that there are two people that have never lost, but that is just bad input, because in that case we don't have enough information.
+It could potentially mean that there are two people that have never lost, but that is just bad input, and we wouldn't have enough information.

 ### Problem 3.
 Galdos
 Third problem provides us with a copy of "Fortunata y Jacinta", and we need to be able to know the number of occurrences of each word, and it's total ranking.